MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/LocalFunctionality/NewZealand/how-to-set-up-withholding-tax.md

 To use withholding tax, you must set up the business posting groups and product posting groups for withholding tax so that the correct WHT calculations are made for each vendor.

 > [!NOTE]
->  As a prerequisite, you need to set up source codes for WHT settlement in the **Source Code Setup** window.
+>  As a prerequisite, you need to set up source codes for WHT settlement on the **Source Code Setup** page.

 The following procedure describes how to set up product posting groups for WHT, but the same steps also apply to setting up business posting groups for WHT.